telerik/winforms-docs/controls/spreadstreamprocessing/overview.md

 tags: overview
 published: True
 position: 0
+CTAControlName: RadSpreadStreamProcessing
 ---

 # Overview

 This article briefly explains the specifics of **RadSpreadStreamProcessing** - what is spread streaming, how it works compared to the RadSpreadProcessing library and when to use it.

+{% if site.has_cta_panels == true %}
+{% include cta-panel-overview.html %}
+{% endif %}

 >note **RadSpreadStreamProcessing** is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamsprocessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview).

 ![SpreadStreamProcessing Fast Export image](images/SpreadStreamProcessing-Overview_01.png)